LIU Chang Associate Professor

 Office:College of Science P4113

-LIU, Chang, Associate Professor at the Department of Physics, SUSTech.
-Dr. Liu's research mainly focuses on revealing the novel electronic properties of topologically non-trivial materials, thermoelectric materials, and high temperature superconductors; as well as the exotic electronic behavior in graphene and related structures, using angle resolved photoemission spectroscopy (ARPES), scanning tunneling microscopy (STM) and other spectroscopic techniques.
-My research group also masters the techniques of material growth such as the flux method, chemical vapor transfer (CVT) and molecular beam epitaxy (MBE).
-On the field of topologically non-trivial materials, my works presented e.g. a gapless topological surface state in magnetic topological insulators, an exotic surface state in three dimensional Dirac semimetals, and the first example of topological crystalline insulator (TCI).
-On the field of thermoelectric materials, my works revealed the valence band information on a series of SnSe-based high performance thermoelectric compounds.
+LIU Chang, Professor of the Department of Physics, SUSTech.
+Dr. Liu’s research mainly focuses on revealing the novel electronic properties of functional materials such as magnetic, topological, and thermoelectric materials, using angle resolved photoemission spectroscopy (ARPES) and other spectroscopic techniques.
+His research group also masters the techniques of material growth such as the flux method, chemical vapor transfer (CVT) and molecular beam epitaxy (MBE).
+On the field of magnetic materials, his work uncovers the spin splitting of energy bands in an unconventional antiferromagnet.
+In the field of topological materials, his works presented e.g., a gapless topological surface state in magnetic topological insulators and the Fermi arcs in three dimensional Dirac semimetals.

 2006-2011: PhD in Condensed Matter Physics, Iowa State University (USA)